soundpress/RulesOfNYC/docs/c34/index.rst

 *§ 1-16 Amnesty.* ::

 (a) Generally.
-On January 1, 2016, a six-month amnesty program shall commence pursuant to Section 3-223(i) of the Lobbying Law.
+On January 1, 2016, a six-month amnesty program shall commence pursuant to § 3-223(i) of the Lobbying Law.

 (b) Eligibility.

    (1) Amnesty will be available to:

-      (i) any lobbyist who was required to have filed, but has never filed, a statement of registration pursuant to Section 3-213 of the Lobbying Law at any time on or after December 10, 2006; or
+      (i) any lobbyist who was required to have filed, but has never filed, a statement of registration pursuant to § 3-213 of the Lobbying Law at any time on or after December 10, 2006; or

-      (ii) any client who was required to have filed, but has never filed, an annual report pursuant to Section 3-217 of the Lobbying Law at any time on or after December 10, 2006.
+      (ii) any client who was required to have filed, but has never filed, an annual report pursuant to § 3-217 of the Lobbying Law at any time on or after December 10, 2006.

    (2) Parties who act as both lobbyist and client will be eligible for amnesty only in the capacity in which such party qualifies pursuant to subdivision (b) of this section.
 If the applicant qualifies as both a lobbyist and a client, the applicant shall be eligible for amnesty in both capacities.